 Anti-wrinkle injections can be used to treat a wide range of medical conditions and as well as being used to reduce wrinkles – common other indications are to treat excessive sweating, treat migraines, stop teeth grinding, treat some TMJ (temperomandibular joint) dysfunction, and to reshape the jawline.

 The main cosmetic use for anti-wrinkle injections is to improve lines around the eye, eyebrow and forehead.
 These wrinkles form with time from activity of muscles in these areas.
 Anti-wrinkle injections can be used to temporarily weaken these muscles, causing the lines to diminish as the muscles which produced them no longer move.
-They take away a stressed or anxious appearance, making you look younger and more relaxed.

 Anti-wrinkle injections can also be used to lift and reshape the outer eyebrow, to reshape the jawline and help reduce teeth grinding, and to reduce muscle bands in the neck and to give the jawline a lift (Nefertiti lift).